“You have to learn the rules of the game. And then you have to play better than anyone else.” – Albert Einstein

 - Elevate status.

 The difference between Homo sapiens and chimpanzees is that apes play dopamine games as a means to two related ends, survival and sex.
-(Because the expectation of orgasm provides major dopamine rewards.)
+(Because expectations of orgasm provide major dopamine rewards.)
 People play dopamine games because our more recent ancestors turned our primitive ancestors’ means into dead-ends unto themselves.

 In a nutshell, our dull-witted predecessors started playing dopamine games simply to protect dopamine flow and/or trigger dopamine, then bequeathed their predilection down to future generations who were born into tribes that played games that kept them from noticing, comprehending, or questioning why they were honoring such a dishonest tradition.